 Many office employees have now become remote workers—and studies show remote workers are typically more productive.
+Flextime and telecommuting have become the norm, not the exception.

 In an effort to halt the spread of the novel coronavirus COVID-19, many office employees have now become remote workers.
 Since everyone is working from home, companies may be worried that they’ll see a significant drop in productivity.